SwampDragons/packer-provisioner-comment/README.md

-# Packer-Provisioner-Comment
+# Cutting Edge Bubble Text
-This is a demonstration provisioner to help teach people how to create and use their own Packer plugins.
+packer-provisioner-comment is a demonstration provisioner to help teach people how to create and use their own Packer plugins.
+It uses cutting-edge ascii art technology to add fancy bubble text comments to your Packer run output.

 ![bubble text](./screenshot.png)